ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 ### Tasks

-This tutorial is aimed at people learning Rake for the first time, but it is also useful for those already familiar with Rake.
+This tutorial is aimed at people who learn Rake for the first time, but it is also useful for those who are already familiar with Rake.
-This tutorial features
+The feature of this tutorial is:

-- Explains how Rake works and how it works
+- Describing how to use Rake and how it works
-- Covers practical examples using Rake
+- Showing practical examples

-Through this tutorial, let's acquire the ability to use Rake for various development.
+When you finish this tutorial, you'll get the basic knowledge on Rake and apply Rake for various development.

 The example source codes in this tutorial are located at a GitHub repository [Rake tutorial for beginners en](https://github.com/ToshioCP/Rake-tutorial-for-beginners-en).
 Download it so that you can try the examples without typing.

-The paragraph that starts with the symbol \[R\] in the text is "Commentary for advanced Ruby users".
+The paragraph that starts with the symbol \[R\] is a bit high level topic for advanced Ruby users.
 *Advanced* basically refers to "a level where you can write a class".
 Other users should skip this part.